OMNI LAW

 A contractual JV works well for:

-- Shorter, simpler engagements — a co-marketing campaign, a single development project, a one-off transaction
+- Shorter, simpler engagements — a co-marketing campaign, a single development project, a limited-scope transaction

 - Situations where each party already has the personnel, infrastructure, and customer relationships to execute on its side